mit212/lab4_2024/README.md

 Estimated time of completion: 20 min

-Open `matlab/MotorModel.mlx` in MATLAB and follow along the guided tutorial to find the nominal controller gains of the system.
+Clone this repository.
+Open `matlab/MotorModel.mlx` in MATLAB and follow along the guided tutorial to find the nominal controller gains for the motors.

 ## 2 Validate Hardware Setup
 Estimated time of completion: 10 min